rritec/Cloud-Data-Engineering/bigdata/bigdata.md

 # Partitioning

-1. Partitioning is the optimization technique in Hive which improves the performance significantly
+1. Partitioning is the `optimization technique` in Hive which improves the `performance` significantly
 2. Apache Hive organizes tables into partitions.
-Partitioning is a way of dividing a table into related parts based on the values of particular columns like date, city, and department
+Partitioning is a way of dividing a table into related parts based on the values of particular columns like `date`, `city,` and `department`

 ![image](https://user-images.githubusercontent.com/20516321/216234868-7f22531c-1108-4cbd-9203-cc7f7e0ebf68.png)

 3. To create data partitioning in Hive the syntax is